COMP2150-Game-Design/COMP2150-Prac-02/README.md

 ## Task 4: Second Iteration (15 min)
 With this feedback in mind, start iterating on your prototype while also considering higher-level experience goals.
 Consider:

-* Is that "betcha can't" challenge really clear and engaged?
+* Is that "betcha can't" challenge clear and engaged?
 Or is the player spending their time doing something else?
 * What kind of challenge is this?
 Is it about slow and deliberate path-choosing?
 Or something more fast paced?
 How can additional elements add to this, or aggrivating elements be removed?
 * Are you aiming for something difficult, or something a bit more chill?
 Which elements are you using to achieve this?